crate/cratedb-toolkit/doc/_snippet/cloud-prerequisites.md

 ## Prerequisites

-Before interacting with CrateDB Cloud services, authenticate and select your target database cluster.
+Before using CrateDB Cloud services, authenticate and select your target database cluster.

 ### Authenticate